evilpete/flipper_toolbox/README.md

 # Flipper File Toolbox #

-Random scripts for generating Flipper data files.
+Random scripts and links for generating Flipper data files.

 (An occasional work in Progress)